lindaprotocol/documentation-en/docs/using_javatron/private_network.md

 7. Advanced Operation: Modifying Dynamic Network Parameters

-     Dynamic network parameters can be retrieved via the [getchainparameters](https://developers.tron.network/reference/wallet-getchainparameters) API.
-The current Mainnet dynamic parameters and related proposals can be viewed on the TRONSCAN [Parameters & Proposals page](https://tronscan.org/#/sr/committee).
-If you want your private network's dynamic parameters to match the Mainnet's, you can use the[ dbfork tool](https://github.com/tronprotocol/tron-docker/blob/main/tools/toolkit/DBFork.md), which can capture the latest state of the Mainnet.
+     Dynamic network parameters can be retrieved via the [getchainparameters](https://developers.linda.network/reference/wallet-getchainparameters) API.
+The current Mainnet dynamic parameters and related proposals can be viewed on the LINDASCAN [Parameters & Proposals page](https://lindascan.org/#/sr/committee).
+If you want your private network's dynamic parameters to match the Mainnet's, you can use the[ dbfork tool](https://github.com/lindaprotocol/linda-docker/blob/main/tools/toolkit/DBFork.md), which can capture the latest state of the Mainnet.

      After your private network is running, you may need to adjust certain network parameters (e.g., transaction fees, energy price).
 This can be achieved in two ways:

      - **Method 1: Set via Configuration File (For Initial Deployment)**

          Some dynamic parameters can be set directly in the configuration file.
-You can find a list of these parameters [here](https://github.com/tronprotocol/java-tron/blob/develop/common/src/main/java/org/tron/core/Constant.java).
+You can find a list of these parameters [here](https://github.com/lindaprotocol/java-linda/blob/develop/common/src/main/java/org/linda/core/Constant.java).

          **Example**: Add the following `committee` block to your `.conf` file to enable multi-signature and contract creation: